 Celsius

-Relating to the temperature scale where water freezes at 0 degrees and boils at 100 degrees.
+Celsius (adj) means relating to the temperature scale where water freezes at 0 degrees and boils at 100 degrees.
+Example: “The forecast predicts a high of 24 degrees Celsius.”

-How to Use Celsius
+How to use Celsius

 Learner’s notesIn plain EnglishThe metric temperature scale used in most of the world (as opposed to Fahrenheit).